likai1993/likai1993.github.io/_pages/cv.md

 Education
 ======
 * PhD in Electrical and Computer Engineering, Syracuse University, 2022 (expected)
-* B.E in Electrical Engineering, Nanjing University of Arenautics and Astronautics, 2015
+* B.Eng in Electrical Engineering, Nanjing University of Arenautics and Astronautics, 2015

 Research Experience
 ======